-Table \ref{tab:resP2D} shows that our style evaluation framework reliably captures intra- and inter-person driving style differences.
-Intra-person MMDSS (0.9267) exceeds inter-person MMDSS (0.6545), and intra-person KL (0.0244) is much lower than inter-person KL (0.5119), demonstrating strong within-driver consistency and clear between-driver separability.
-These results confirm that our evaluation framework provides an interpretable and quantitative basis for analyzing personalized driving styles.
+As shown in Figure~\ref{fig:sefbar}(b), intra-person MMDSS (0.941) exceeds inter-person MMDSS (0.681), and intra-person KL (0.023) is much lower than inter-person KL (0.470), demonstrating strong within-driver consistency and clear between-driver separability.
+These results confirm that our evaluation framework reliably captures intra- and inter-person driving style differences and provides an interpretable, quantitative basis for analyzing personalized driving styles.